GLOBAL MARKETS-Countdown to first Fed hike in a year under way, but focus shifting to 2017

 By Dhara Ranasinghe

-LONDON, Dec 14 (Reuters) - World stocks and the U.S. dollar edged lower, while government bond yields fell, with investors certain the Federal Reserve will lift interest rates for the first time in a year on Wednesday but less so about what it may do in 2017.
+LONDON, Dec 14 (Reuters) - World stocks nudged lower, bond yields fell and a hush settled on the dollar, with investors certain the Federal Reserve will lift interest rates for the first time in a year on Wednesday but less so about what it may do in 2017.

-European shares fell 0.4 percent and U.S. stock futures were flat, suggesting a cautious start to Wall Street trading after Tuesday's stock market rally to all-time highs.
+European shares lost 0.3 percent in early trade, while U.S. stock futures were also a tad weaker, suggesting a cautious start to trade after Tuesday's stock market rally to new all-time highs.

-The Fed is widely tipped to lift interest rates 25 basis points to 0.50-0.75 percent at the end of a two-day meeting on Wednesday.
+The Fed is widely tipped to lift rates 25 basis points to 0.50-0.75 percent when it concludes a two-day policy meeting on Wednesday.
 Its rate announcement is due at 1900 GMT, followed by Chair Janet Yellen's news conference 30 minutes later.

 It would be the Fed's first interest rate hike in a year and its second since the financial crisis.